bakhtik/knowledge/project_management/agile/productowner.md

 - Developing and explicitly communicating the Product Goal.
 - Creating and clearly communicating *Product Backlog* items.
 - Ensuring that the Product Backlog is transparent, visible, and understood.

+## Product Owner's Traits:

+- Able to confidently provide general directions, requirements, and objectives.
+- Allows team to determine *how* to accomplish the goals.
+- Promotes product Vision and prioritizes the Prodcut Backlog.
+- Orgianized.
+- Strong communication skills.

 ## Characteristics of a great Product Owner